viktor-platform/gis-analysis/README.md

 ### Step 2: Set filter

-Set a filter on the attribute data.
+Activate the "set filter" toggle to apply the filter and only visualize the shapes on the map, for which its values are within the filter.

 First choose a field name.
 The field names are automatically imported from the attribute table.
 Then, choose a filter type.
 Two options are available, unique and range.
 - Unique values: all unique values from the selected field name are imported
 - Range: Set a minimum and maximum value to filter numerical values

-Activate the "set filter" toggle to apply the filter and only visualize the geometry on the map, which is within the filter.

 ![](resources/set-filter.gif)

 ### Step 3: Compare attributes

-Within Viktor it is also possible to interact with the map, which is demonstrated here.
-First select a field name and a value to compare with.
-Then, click on "Select features to compare".
+Within VIKTOR it is also possible to interact with the map, which is demonstrated here.

+Click on "Select features to compare".
 The user is asked to select features on the map to compare.
+Then, select a field name and a value to compare with.

 When the selection is finished, the results are shown in the data tab on the right-hand side and are ranked from high to low.

 ![](resources/compare-ranking.gif)